Marcejr117/Hacking-Notes-Writeups/content/Walkthrough/HTB/Support.md

 >![[Pasted image 20250224174835.png]]

 ## SMB
-- Using [[content/Tools/Nmap|Nmap]] we can enumetate the supported dialects, but there is not a lot of info
+- Using [[content/Tools/Activas/3.
+Escaneo de puertos/nmap|nmap]] we can enumetate the supported dialects, but there is not a lot of info
 ```bash
 nmap -p445 -script "smb*" -T5 -n -sS -Pn 10.10.11.174
 ```